JensBender/loan-default-prediction/README.md

 ![Precision-Recall Curves: Hyperparameter-Tuned Models](images/precision_recall_curves_tuned.png)

 **Threshold Optimization**
 Optimizing the decision threshold balances recall and precision based on business needs.
 For loan defaults, recall (finding actual defaulters) is often prioritized because missing a defaulter (a false negative) is typically more costly than flagging a non-defaulter as risky (a false positive).
 Determined the optimal thresholds that maximize the F1-score while ensuring recall ≥ 0.80 and precision ≥ 0.40.
-The plot below shows Random Forest optimization.
+The plot below shows threshold optimization for Random Forest.
 For all model plots, see [Appendix: Threshold Optimization](#threshold-optimization).
 ![Tuned Random Forest: Class-1 Metrics by Threshold](images/rf_metrics_by_threshold_tuned.png)

 **Overfitting**